Wylhelm/isaac/README.md

 ## Acknowledgments
 - CGI Innovation and Immersive Systems Community

+For more detailed information:
-For more information, please refer to the `user_guide.md` for usage instructions and `developer_guide.md` for development details.
+- User Guide: See `user_guide.md` for usage instructions
+- Developer Guide: See `developer_guide.md` for technical details and development guidelines